 I’m one of those old cynics who thinks Valentines Day is a capitalistic scam.
 There, I said it.
 Love, however, that’s another thing.
 Love makes the universe live and breathe.
 So today, because we’re thinking about it, I’ll express my love for all of you: thank you for the support, friendship, follows, tweets, RTs, likes, shares, replies, reads, reviews and anything else that shines light and makes the world a kinder place.

-Today, Wizards, Woods and Gods, a collection of twelve fantasy stories, all of which involve love in one way or another (because I’m a sucker at heart), goes on sale for $0.99.
-Enjoy!
+Wizards, Woods and Gods is a collection of twelve fantasy stories, all of which involve love in one way or another (because I’m a sucker at heart).

 The Otherworld takes shape in this collection of twelve stories told on a rich, fairytale tapestry of swords, sorcery, romance, dreams, visions and verse.
 Ancient gardens, lost temples, cosmic alignments, immortal predators, assassins, shapeshifters, warriors and maidens will transport you to realms where the rules are different, nothing is as it seems and the heart keeps the balance of ages.